-This application is relevant to patients with severe, symptomatic AS classified as being at intermediate risk for surgery.
-'Intermediate risk' is historically defined by a predicted 30-day risk of surgical mortality of 4-8%, based on the Society of Thoracic Surgeons Predicted Risk of Mortality (STS-PROM) score.
+This application is relevant to patients with severe, symptomatic AS classified as being at low risk for surgery.
+'Low risk' is historically defined by a predicted 30-day risk of surgical mortality of <4%, based on the Society of Thoracic Surgeons Predicted Risk of Mortality (STS-PROM) score.